 At this time, only PSOs and DSOs can access the services.
 However, PSOs and DSOs may access the services on behalf of their local sport organizations.

 2) The dispute at hand is eligible

-If your PSO or DSO has a dispute resolution or an appeal policy in place, any matter that is deemed admissible under such policy could be referred to the SLCP.
+If your PSO or DSO has a dispute resolution or an appeal policy in place, any matter that is deemed admissible under such policy (excluding cases of matlreatment, abuse or discrimination) could be referred to the SLCP.
 Submitted disputes generally fall under one of the following categories:

-- Discipline: An individual is accused of breaching the organization’s Code of Conduct and the organization wishes to determine whether a violation did occur and, if so, what would be the applicable sanction
+- Discipline: An individual is accused of breaching the organization’s Code of Conduct, such as missing curfew or violating uniform rules, and the organization wishes to determine whether a violation did occur and, if so, what would be the applicable sanction.

 - Governance: A disagreement regarding the way in which the by-laws or other governance policies have been adopted or applied to reach a certain decision, such as challenges to the Board election process, changes enacted by the Board that affect the members, etc.

 Other types of disputes may also be considered at viaSport’s sole discretion.
 Ineligible disputes include those in which a specialized adjudication or dispute resolution process already exists under governing policies or laws such as, but not limited to, doping, criminal behavior, child protection, employment standards or workers’ compensation, consumer protection or human rights.

 3) Your PSO/DSO has Directors and Officers’ Liability Insurance